openhab/openhab-docs/features/multimedia.md

 You can define a default TTS service and a default voice to use either by textual configuration in `conf/services/runtime.cfg` or in the Paper UI in `Configuration->System->Voice`.

-In order to say a text, you can enter
+In order to say a text, you can enter such a command on the console:

 ```
 openhab> smarthome:voice say Hello world!
 ```

-on the console or
+The default voice and default audio sink will be used.

+Or you can enter such commands within DSL rules:

 ```
 say("Hello world!")